 - handles contact with the authorities.

-The four sections of Shared HR contribute to the solution of the cross-sectional tasks, while at the same time performing a number of operational tasks, as described under the individual section below.
+The four sections of HR contribute to the solution of the cross-sectional tasks, while at the same time performing a number of operational tasks, as described under the individual section below.

 The University of Copenhagen must be known internationally as an open and ambitious knowledge institution.
 Our graduates must acquire international competences and a global outlook, just as students and academic staff should draw inspiration from the surrounding world and be equipped to contribute to a society undergoing rapid change.

 The international competition to spot, attract and retain academic talent is considerable.
 We must therefore offer attractive, digital and globally oriented research and study environments with an academic culture and infrastructure that can accommodate international talents and offer the best opportunities for developing and pursuing new ideas.